Radiator Replacement Cost

 Things to Consider When Installing a Radiator

 When replacing a radiator, you should think about the boiler capacity and efficiency.
-If the boiler is more than 10 years old, it will probably be worth replacing the boiler too.
+If the boiler is more than 10 years old, it might be worth replacing the boiler at the same time.
+For reference, a new boiler installation costs around £2,000.

 Replacing your boiler is an expensive investment, and you may need some help choosing the right boiler, with so many options out there, all with there own benefits and drawbacks.